louiseddp/MinITP/README.md

 # MinITP

 `MinITP` is a proof assistant dedicated to OCaml experiments about tactics.
-It can also be used for pedagogic purposes: its logic is very simple (the minimal logic but it will evolve) so it can be a nice introduction to proof assistants.
+It can also be used for pedagogic purposes: its logic is very simple (the intuitionistic propositional logic but it will evolve) so it can be a nice introduction to proof assistants.
 The code has to be well documented, so do not hesitate to give your feedbacks !

 ## Installation and use